BL24837/team-eiwit/README.md

    1. Open the script and locate the **main section**.
    2. Assign the CSV filename to the `csv_file` variable.
    3. In the `csv_graph.plot()` method, specify the columns for the x-axis and y-axis.
 The names of the columns are saved at the top of the csv files.
+   4. In the terminal run `python3 -m code.visualisation.csv_to_graph`

    This same approach applies to the distribution and histogram functions, allowing you to easily visualize your results in different ways.